Aykan-Hub/BerkeleyHaas-AIML-Capstone/README.md

 ![](images/rf-dataset-2.png)

 ### Next Steps
-Those models will highlight negative customer experiences, so, `false positive` rate should be low but skipping detection of negative experience (`false negative`) is also important considering proactive outreach to customers unnecessarily not so desired on false positive cases.
-So, the model should minimize misclassifications therefore model `accuracy` should be high as well as the `precision`.
+These models highlight negative customer experiences, so, `false positive` rate should be low but not missing the detection of negative experience (`false negative`) is also important considering proactive outreach to customers unnecessarily not so desired on `false positive` cases.
+So, the model should minimize misclassifications therefore model `accuracy` should be high as well as the model `precision`.

 The models are binomial currently, in the next phase multinomial models should be tried out to predict negative experiences by a single model and dataset.